kalepail/stellar-quest-bounties/bounties/level-2/sep10-javascript-client.md

 #### Review Criteria

+  - Reviewers will proceed through the authentication flow both with and without a client home domain, ensuring a valid JWT is returned in both cases.
   - Reviewers will attempt to receive a valid JWT from the Stellar Test Anchor.
   - Reviewers will examine the client code to ensure a clean and clear codebase.
   - Reviewers will inspect the JWT to ensure all relevant pieces are included.